forestgrape/coronavirus/index.md

 #### Note
 * References are grouped by topic.
 If several topics apply, one has been chosen.
 * Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
-* The references are named by the correspondence author, the primary authors or a descriptive tag. [todo more consistent naming]
+* The references are named by the correspondence author, the primary authors or a descriptive tag.
+Studies carried out in 2020 are often named: first author followed by the correspondence authors. [todo more consistent naming]

 > The correspondence author often are the head of the group/professors and tend to do research for a long time in the same area and topic.
-Further they often are responsible for the design and setup of the research.
+They often are responsible for the design and setup of the research.
 For these reasons the naming is done by the correspondence authors.
-Studies carried out in 2020 are often named: first author followed by the correspondence authors.

 <!--